Thomas R. Carter, President

-In 2011, Carter was instrumental in establishing International Jazz Day, a worldwide annual celebration of jazz designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO), and presented in partnership with the United Nations, U.S. Department of State and the Herbie Hancock Institute.
-Each year on April 30, beginning in 2012, people in more than 190 nations around the world participate in educational programs and performances that pay tribute to jazz and its diplomatic role in uniting people in all corners of the globe.
+In 2011, Carter was instrumental in establishing International Jazz Day, a worldwide annual celebration of jazz designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO), and presented in partnership with the United Nations and the Herbie Hancock Institute.
+Beginning in 2012, every April 30 people in more than 190 nations around the world participate in performances, educational programs, and community outreach initiatives that pay tribute to jazz and its diplomatic role in uniting people in all corners of the globe.
+Each year, the International Jazz Day Global Concert is streamed live and broadcast on public television stations to millions around the world.

 A native of Fairburn, Georgia, Carter received his undergraduate and master’s degrees from Georgetown University.
-His public service experience began on Capitol Hill, where he served on the staffs of United States Senators Herman Talmadge and Lloyd Bentsen and United States Congressman John J. Flynt, Jr. Carter is a member of the Board of Directors of the Dockery Farms Foundation, which preserves the historic property and heritage of Mississippi’s Dockery Farms, widely recognized as the birthplace of the Delta blues.
+His public service experience began on Capitol Hill, where he served on the staffs of two United States Senators and a United States Congressman.
+Carter has served as a member of the Board of Directors of the Dockery Farms Foundation, which preserves the historic property and heritage of Mississippi’s Dockery Farms, widely recognized as the birthplace of the Delta blues.
 In 2012, Carter was appointed as a member of the U.S. National Commission for UNESCO.

 Leonard E. Brown, Director of Special Projects